PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 ## Add link to d3 library

-First thing we want to do is create basic `index.html` file:
+The first thing we want to do is create basic `index.html` file:

 ```html
 <!DOCTYPE html>